What can we expect from web design in 2021?

 As we look to the future, it is clear that web design is going to play a vital role in the economic recovery of businesses.

-With this in mind, how will the key principles of web design change to support this, and what can we expect from web design in 2021 and beyond?
+How will the key principles of web design change to support this?

 Great website design now provides a range of different support channels, including chatbot responses, live chat with operators, and web-based static resources, as well as traditional communication options such as email and phone.